juanjoselondono/B.R.U.N.O/README.md

-# B.R.U.N.O
+# B.R.U.N.O (BRITISH REACTIVE UNITY WITH SPEECH OBJECTIVE )

 CVI, Command voice interface built with google's API Speech Recogniton and Speech Synthesis.
 It can be used to play videos on youtube, search content on wikipedia, get the time and in future versions it will have the capacity to assign custom commands.
-# B.R.U.N.O (BRITISH REACTIVE UNITY WITH SPEECH OBJECTIVE )

-Foobar is a Python library for dealing with word pluralization.

 ```bash
 npm run start
 ```